janstrohschein/KOARCH/Big_Data_Platform/Docker/Knowledge/readme.md

 ## Preparation
 Please install Docker and docker-compose to run the containers.
 Instructions can be found [here](https://github.com/janstrohschein/KOARCH/tree/master/Big_Data_Platform/Docker).

+Before starting the container we create a network, for easier communication between containers, by running this command in a terminal:\
+`docker network create caai`

-To launch the example please open a terminal and execute the following command:\
+To launch the example please execute the following command in a terminal:\
 `docker-compose up`

 ## Access the Webinterface